MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 Unlike a Value Set entity, a Regular Expression entity doesn't have a set of values.
 Instead, its value is a single regular expression defined using [Regular Expression](https://www.regexlib.com/) rules, for example (for a 6-digit number): `^\b\d{6}\b`.

-Whenever the consumer's utterance contains an expression that conforms to an entity's regular expression, the bot detects this, invokes the entity, and substitutes it into the utterance before determining the consumer's intent.
+Whenever the consumer's utterance contains an expression that conforms to an entity's regular expression (e.g., the utterance is, "I want to check on my order 123456"), the bot detects this, invokes the entity, and substitutes it into the utterance before determining the consumer's intent.
 In this way, it works like a Value Set entity.

 Use a Regular Expression entity in situations where the entity's possible values all conform to a specific pattern, and that list of values is so long that it makes use of a Value Set entity unfeasible.
 Some use cases include: